mona-mk/documentation/misc/terminology.md

 Duck typing in computer programming is an application of the duck test—"If it walks like a duck and it quacks like a duck, then it must be a duck"—to determine whether an object can be used for a particular purpose.
 With nominative typing, an object is of a given type if it is declared to be (or if a type's association with the object is inferred through mechanisms such as object inheritance).
 In duck typing, an object is of a given type if it has all methods and properties required by that type.

 ---
+**serialisation**

+Serialisation is the process of translating a data structure or object state into a format that can be stored or transmitted and reconstructed later, possibly in a different computer environment.
+A serialisation language means that applications written in different languages which have different data structures, can transfer data between each other using a common agreed on standard format (like JSON, XML, YAML)

+---